yasenAlexiev/FMI-UP-2019-2020/README.md

    * __task_XX.cpp__ - Solutions to some of the tasks from the fourth practice.
   ##
   ### Practice 05
+   * __Loops.pdf__ - Coding tasks for the fifth practice.
+Problems mainly focus on for and while loops.

   <h2 align="center"> Homeworks </h2>

   ## Easy